-Federal loans are borrowed funds that you must repay with interest.
+Federal student loans are borrowed funds that you must repay with interest.
 A federal student loan allows students and their parents to borrow money to help pay for college through loan programs supported by the federal government.
 They have low interest rates and offer flexible repayment terms, benefits, and options.

 How to get a loan

 Types of financial aid loans

 The most utilized loan program is the William D. Ford Federal Direct Stafford Loan.
 The Direct Loan is made through the U.S. Department of Education.
 Direct Loans are either subsidized or unsubsidized - subsidized loans have slightly better terms to help out students with financial need.
 Read more at the Department of Education's Direct Loans page.

 Steps for Direct Loan borrowers: